 These extortion style attacks target small and large businesses, from government to healthcare and everything in between.
-In other words, it seems as if no one is safe when trying to protect sensitive and proprietary data from a ransomware attack.
+In other words, it seems as if no one is safe when trying to protect sensitive and proprietary data from the rising trend of ransomware attacks.

 So, you’re probably wondering why companies pay the ransom, right?
 To be blunt, it’s easy.

-All you have to do is cough up the amount requested and, voila, your files are no longer encrypted and business can go back to normal.
+All you have to do is cough up the amount requested and, voilà, your files are no longer encrypted and business can go back to normal.

 Victims are exposed to malware in many forms, the most common of which is an email phishing campaign.
-However, an attacker accesses a network, system, or an application their end game is to encrypt important data.
+However an attacker accesses a network, system or application, their end game is to encrypt important data.

 These are all good indicators that you have been affected by a ransomware virus.
 The next obvious things that will happen are an alarming message about making payments, how to pay, and a countdown to payment being due.

-According to Digital Guardian, the first known attack happened in the healthcare industry in 1989.
+According to Digital Guardian, the first known ransomware attack happened in the healthcare industry in 1989.
 For the skeptics, here are some facts reported by The Morning Paper: during a two-year period, $16 million in ransom payments were made by 19,750 clients.
 Though it is not new, it definitely has been made easier since the introduction of cryptocurrency payment options, such as Bitcoin.